-- 6.02 Government guidance in the National Planning Policy Framework (NPPF) (2019) states that planning decisions should enable the sustainable growth and expansion of all types of business in rural areas, both through conversion of existing buildings and well-designed new buildings.
-The NPPF advises that planning policies should enable sustainable rural tourism and leisure developments which respect the character of the countryside. - 6.03 The NPPF advises that planning decisions should recognise that sites to meet local business needs in rural areas may have to be adjacent to, or beyond existing settlements, and in locations that are not well served by public transport.
-The NPPF states that in these circumstances it will be important to ensure that development is sensitive to its surroundings, does not have an unacceptable impact on local roads. - 6.04 Policy SP21 of the adopted Maidstone Borough Local Plan is supportive of proposals for the expansion of existing economic development premises in the countryside, including tourism related development, provided the scale and impact of the development is appropriate for its countryside location. - 6.05 Local Plan policy DM37 sets out circumstances where planning permission will be granted for the sustainable growth and expansion of rural businesses in the rural area.
+- 6.02 Government guidance in the National Planning Policy Framework (NPPF) (2019) states (para.
+83) that planning decisions should enable the sustainable growth and expansion of all types of business in rural areas, both through conversion of existing buildings and well-designed new buildings.
+Paragraph 83 advises that planning policies should enable sustainable rural tourism and leisure developments which respect the character of the countryside. - 6.03 The NPPF (paragraph 84) advises that planning decisions should recognise that sites to meet local business needs in rural areas may have to be adjacent to, or beyond existing settlements, and in locations that are not well served by public transport.
+The NPPF states that in these circumstances it will be important to ensure that development is sensitive to its surroundings, does not have an unacceptable impact on local roads and exploits any opportunities to make a location more sustainable (for example by improving the scope for access on foot, by cycling or by public transport). - 6.04 Policy SP21 of the adopted Maidstone Borough Local Plan is supportive of proposals for the expansion of existing economic development premises in the countryside, including tourism related development, provided the scale and impact of the development is appropriate for its countryside location.

+22 August 2019 6.05 Local Plan policy DM37 sets out circumstances where planning permission will be granted for the sustainable growth and expansion of rural businesses in the rural area.
 These circumstances include where new buildings are an appropriate scale for the location and can be satisfactorily integrated into the local landscape.
 A proposal should not result in unacceptable traffic levels on nearby roads.
-New development should not result in an unacceptable loss in the amenity of the area, particularly with regard to the impact on nearby properties and the appearance of the development from public roads. - 6.06 Local Plan policy DM38 states that proposals for sites for the stationing of holiday caravans and/or holiday tents outside of the defined settlement boundaries will be permitted in certain circumstances.
+New development should not result in an unacceptable loss in the amenity of the area, particularly with regard to the impact on nearby properties and the appearance of the development from public roads.

+- 6.06 Local Plan policy DM38 states that proposals for sites for the stationing of holiday caravans and/or holiday tents outside of the defined settlement boundaries will be permitted in certain circumstances.
 These include where the proposal would not result in an unacceptable loss in the amenity of the area, particularly with regard to the impact on nearby properties and the appearance of the development from public roads.
 The site is required to be unobtrusively located and well screened by existing or proposed vegetation and landscaped with indigenous species.
-The policy states that a holiday occupancy condition will be attached to any permission, preventing use as a permanent encampment. - 6.07 Whilst the application site is outside a defined settlement boundary, the site is located to the west of the Harrietsham village settlement.
-Harrietsham is a designated rural service centre in the adopted Local Plan (just below Maidstone Urban Area in the sustainability hierarchy) and provides a range of key services and with good public transport connections to Maidstone and other retail centres.

-6.08 In summary, holiday/tourism related development in the rural areas of the borough is generally supported by both national and local planning policy subject to a number of other criteria that are considered below.
+The policy states that a holiday occupancy condition will be attached to any permission, preventing use as a permanent encampment. - 6.07 The site, in this case, forms part of the open countryside to the west of the Harrietsham village settlement.
+Harrietsham is a designated rural service centre in the adopted Local Plan (just below Maidstone Urban Area in the sustainability hierarchy) and provides a range of key services and with good public transport connections to Maidstone and other retail centres. - 6.08 As noted above, holiday/tourism related development in the rural areas of the borough is generally supported by planning policy.
+In the case of the current proposals, the proposed holiday let/tourist lodges use is relatively modest in scale (six one-bedroom units) both in terms of the number and size of the units and the number of guests that could be accommodated.
+The site is also well screened from public views by existing trees, hedgerows and woodland. - 6.09 In light of the above, the principle of providing a holiday let/tourist lodge accommodation development on the site is acceptable.
+The specific site constraints are assessed under the relevant headings below.